Some Girls (Dance with Women)

-"Some Girls (Dance with Women)" is a song by American recording artist JC Chasez from his debut studio album, Schizophrenic.
+"Some Girls (Dance with Women)" is a song by American singer JC Chasez from his debut studio album, Schizophrenic.
 It was released as the lead single from the album in November 2003 in the United States.
 In the United Kingdom, it was released as a double A-side single with "Blowin' Me Up (With Her Love)".
 The radio and music video version of the song included a feature from rapper Dirt McGirt (Ol' Dirty Bastard), a remix which is included on Schizophrenic.

 Background

 Chasez said, "The song "starts off really bouncy, light, almost calypso feeling.
 And then I added these little flute lines in the B verse that kind of made it really smooth and sexy."
 Explaining the meaning of the song, Chasez added, "I wanted to have my own club banger, but I didn't want to be too generic.
 Everybody has a song about poppin' a bottle of champagne and riding in on the rims.
 So I went through the course of a night out, from start to finish...[Women dancing together] is something everybody talks about and everybody sees, but nobody's done a song about it."